Paulsams/MiscUtilities/README.md

 ## Extensions and Utilities:

 ### Editor:
+1. AssetDatabaseUtilities:
+    + GetPathsToAllScenesInProject()
+    + GetPathToAllPrefabsAssets()

-1. MyEditorWindowUtility:
+2. MyEditorWindowUtility:
     + T GetWindowWithoutShow\<T>() where T : EditorWindow - allows you to get a EditorWindow without showing it.

-2. MyProjectWindowUtility:
+3. MyProjectWindowUtility:
     + bool TryGetActiveFolderPathInApplication(out string path) - allows you to get the absolute path to the currently open folder in the Project Window.
     + bool TryGetActiveFolderRelativePath(out string path) - allows you to get the relative path to the currently open folder in the Project Window.

-3. AssetDatabaseUtilities:
-    + GetPathsToAllScenesInProject()
-    + GetPathToAllPrefabsAssets()
+4. CodeGeneration->ExtensionsFromRuntimeCreateScript - an extensions class for creating scripts in runtime.
+NOTE: I do not recommend using it alone at all, but it is useful if you combine it with templates:
+    + void AppendLine(this StringBuilder stringBuilder, string text, int tabIndex)
+    + void AppendOpeningBrace(this StringBuilder stringBuilder, ref int tabIndex)
+    + void AppendBreakingBrace(this StringBuilder stringBuilder, ref int tabIndex, bool semicolon = false) - the "semilocon" argument is responsible for whether to put a semicolon after the breaking brace.
+    + void AppendTabs(this StringBuilder stringBuilder, int tabIndex)

+5. CodeGeneration->BaseCreatorFileFromTemplate: base class for easier code generation through templates.

-4. SerializedPropertyExtensions:
+5. SerializedPropertyExtensions:
     + object GetManagedReferenceValueFromPropertyPath(this SerializedProperty property) - allows you to get a managedReferenceValue that does not depend on the engine version.
     + object GetValueFromPropertyPath(this SerializedProperty property) - allows you to get an object through reflection on property path.
     + Type GetManagedReferenceFieldType(this SerializedProperty property) - allows you to get the Type of the object that currently lies in managedReferenceValue, that is, in an object with the [SerializeReference] attribute.
     + Type GetTypeObjectReference(this SerializedProperty property) - allows you to get the Type of field that is inherited from UnityEngine.Object.
     + IEnumerable\<SerializedProperty> GetChildrens(this SerializedProperty property) - allows you to get all the children from the current SerializedProperty.

-5. SerializedPropertyUtilities:
+6. SerializedPropertyUtilities:
     + int GetIndexFromArrayProperty(string dataArray) - allows you to get an index in the array for this type of string: "Array.data[xxx]".

-6. UnityObjectExtensions:
+7. UnityObjectExtensions:
     + int GetLocalIdentifierInFile(this Object unityObject) - allows you to get a unique identifier of the object that is stored in the deserialization of UnityEngine.Object.

 ### Runtime: